Program

 New ways of thinking about how to model addiction in laboratory animals

-¹Université de Bordeaux, ²University of Michigan, ³Université de Montréal, ⁴National Institute on Drug Abuse, National Institutes of Health
+¹Université de Bordeaux, ²University of Wyoming, ³Université de Montréal, ⁴University of Maryland

 Addiction research relies heavily on preclinical models, where animals self-administer drugs voluntarily.
 Animal research has made great contributions to our current understanding of addiction, but it has not yet met the urgent need for new treatment approaches.
 This may be because present preclinical approaches do not adequately reflect the human situation.
 Here we present novel approaches that might help remedy this.